 You are here:

-ANZGS is an integral part of RANZCO and initially operated through the Annual Scientific Congresses of the College.
-For more information about the 2017 RANZCO Annual Scientific Congress, please visit the official website.
+ANZGS is a special interest group of RANZCO and initially operated through the Annual Scientific Congresses of the College.

-The next ANZGS Scientific Meeting will be held in Sydney on 23 and 24 February 2018.
-For information on the most recent Scientific Meeting, please visit www.anzgig2017.com/
+No events available at this time .
+The next ANZGS Scientific Meeting will be held in Adelaide on 21 and 22 February 2020.
+For information on the most recent Scientific Meeting, please visit anzgsconference.com